Shipping container: Intermodal freight containers

 Freight containers are a reusable transport and storage unit for moving products and raw materials between locations or countries.
 There are about seventeen million intermodal containers in the world, and a large proportion of the world's long-distance freight generated by international trade is transported in shipping containers.
 In addition, it is estimated that several million of these containers have now been discarded due to the shipping cost of sending them back to their port of origin.
 Their invention made a major contribution to the globalization of commerce in the second half of the 20th century, dramatically reducing the cost of transporting goods and hence of long-distance trade.

 Specialized shipping containers include: high cube containers (providing an extra 1 ft in height to standard shipping containers), pallet wides, open tops, side loaders, double door or tunnel-tainers, and temperature controlled containers.
 Another specialized container, known as Transtainer, is a portable fuel and oil freight container.
 The hybrid bulk fuel tank is originally intended for the construction, mining, logging and farming sectors.
 The tank can be used to transport and store bulk fuels as well as dangerous liquids, by road, rail and sea.
+Sea containers are crucial for modern logistics, offering a cost-effective storage and shipping solution.
+These durable containers, designed for international transportation, provide secure storage for goods with robust steel construction.
+Beyond shipping, they find applications in on-site storage and modular living or workspaces.
+Sea containers for sale provide an accessible and convenient solution, meeting diverse needs and promoting sustainability through their reuse.

 Reusable steel boxes for use as truck-sized shipping containers first came into use around 1956.
 It took some time for businesses to devise a structured process to utilize and to get optimal benefits from the role and use of shipping containers.
 Over time, the invention of the modern telecommunications of the late 20th-century made it highly beneficial to have standardized shipping containers, and made these shipping processes more standardized, modular, easier to schedule and easier to manage.